nccgroup/Sniffle/README.md

 ## XDS110 UART Latency

+Since the fixing of TI issue [EXT_EP-11735](https://sir.ext.ti.com/jira/browse/EXT_EP-11735) in mid-2024, the XDS110 debugger (included on TI Launchpad boards) handles high baud rates such as 2M (as used by Sniffle) in a reasonable manner without excessive latency.
+However, the latest XDS110 firmware still uses buffered DMA-driven operation of UART at such baud rates, and as such can still introduce latency up to 30 ms. This latency is inconsequential for use as a sniffer, but may be detrimental to more active operations such as host-side code acting as a GATT client or server, or performing relay attacks.
+The modification of XDS110 firmware version 3.0.0.28 desrcribed below for interrupt-based operation can still greatly reduce latency for such time-sensitive operations.
+It should be possible to make a similar modification to the latest XDS110 firmware, but I haven't taken the time to reverse engineer it and find the right bits to change.

-At least at the time of writing, the TI XDS110 debugger included in Launchpad boards has some undesirable behaviour in its USB to UART bridge, where at high baud rates, there can be severe latency, especially with frequent small writes as done by the Sniffle firmware.
-This issue has been present for years, and is still present as of April 2024 with the XDS110 firmware 3.0.0.28 bundled with UniFlash 8.6.0.
-The root cause is that in DMA based operation, the XDS110 firmware accumulates UART data in a buffer whose size is proportional to baud rate, and waits for this buffer to fill before transferring the data.
-There is logic to flush this buffer if no new data has arrived over the last 15 milliseconds, but this flushing logic is never triggered when Sniffle is frequently adding small packets from connection events every few milliseconds.
-As a result of this suboptimal behaviour, sniffed data can appear in delayed bursts on the host.
+In mid-2024 and earlier, the firmware of the TI XDS110 debugger (included on Launchpad boards) had an undesirable behaviour in its USB to UART bridge, where at high baud rates, there can be severe latency, especially with frequent small writes as done by the Sniffle firmware.
+This issue was present for years, and was still present in April 2024 with the XDS110 firmware 3.0.0.28 bundled with UniFlash 8.6.0.
+The root cause was that in DMA based operation, the XDS110 firmware accumulated UART data in a buffer whose size was proportional to baud rate, and waited for this buffer to fill before transferring the data.
+There was logic to flush this buffer if no new data arrived over the last 15 milliseconds, but this flushing logic was never triggered when Sniffle was frequently adding small packets from connection events every few milliseconds.
+As a result of this suboptimal behaviour, sniffed data could appear in delayed bursts on the host.

 The XDS110 firmware also has an alternate mode for UART operation, where every UART receive triggers an interrupt that results in data immediately being passed to the host.
 This